 What is a Yellowjacket?

-Yellowjackets are stinging pests that get their name from the distinctive yellow and black coloring they possess.
-On occasion, there are varieties that have some white markings among the yellow and black, but that patterning is much less common.
-In comparison to other small, black and yellow stinging insects like bees, yellow jackets have a distinctive slim waist and elongated, folding wings.
+Yellowjackets (or yellow jackets) are stinging pests that get their name from the distinctive yellow and black coloring they possess.
+Occasionally, you may see varieties that have some white markings among the yellow and black, but this patterning is much less common.
+They are a type of wasp and in comparison to other small, black and yellow stinging insects like bees, yellow jackets have a distinctive slim waist and elongated, folding wings.

 Why do I have Yellowjackets?